City to review 2021 sidewalk program

-The Madison City Commission will consider adopting a resolution that would direct property owners in several neighborhoods in the city to build sidewalks when it meets at 5:30 p.m. on Monday at City Hall.
+The Madison City Commission will consider adopting a resolution that would direct property owners in several neighborhoods in the city to build sidewalks when the commissioners meet at 5:30 p.m. on Monday at City Hall.

 The city commissioners tabled the same resolution last week so they could inspect the properties outlined in the resolution.
 During the commissioners' Dec.
-21 meeting, property owners expressed concerns about damaging trees on their lots, about the need for the sidewalks, and about other issues.
+21 meeting, property owners expressed concerns about the installation work damaging trees on their lots, about the need for the sidewalks, and about other issues.

 The commissioners plan to conduct the meeting using distance-connection technology.
 Interested parties can join the meeting via Zoom on the internet at https://zoom.us/j/93576492587 using a computer, tablet or smartphone.
 Individuals can also connect to the meeting using a phone by dialing 312-626-6799 and providing the meeting ID number of 935-7649-2587.